This post was updated in September 2019.

 Anyway, I enjoyed the slow ride very much and 6 hours later we arrived in Vang Vieng.
 Well, actually about 2km from the center of Vang Vieng where the usual tuktuk drivers were waiting to take us to town.
 Which we politely declined this time, because I kind of felt like walking after sitting for 6 hours.

 We quickly found a decent and cheap accommodation and ate some Western food for a change.
-I just need some nachos with cheese every once in a while?.
+Sometimes all you crave are nachos with cheese…

 Hotel 1: Orchid Guest House